New Armenia, New Perspectives

 Among the remarkable events of 2018 is ServiceTitan and DISQO setting up R&D presence in Armenia.
-“Ultimately, first priority is to make business...
+“Ultimately, the first priority is to make business...
 We need experts and we’ll get them in Armenia,” said co-founder of ServiceTitan Vahe Kuzoyan when launching the Armenian office.
 In one of his interviews, DISQO’s co-founder Drew Kutcharian said: “We’ve always been aware of the talent pool that existed there.
-We are fortunate now to be able to raise $13.5M in series A this summer, which allows us to be engaged in Armenian community in such an early stage of our company.”
-LA based SmartClick AI also set up their R&D in Yerevan in 2018 and LA based telecom operator ConnectTo expanded its Armenian team with 60+ engineers.
+We are fortunate now to be able to raise $13.5M in series A this summer, which allows us to be engaged in the Armenian community in such an early stage of our company.”
+Los Angeles agrea based SmartClick AI also set up their R&D in Yerevan in 2018 and LA-based telecom operator ConnectTo expanded its Armenian team with 60+ engineers.

 Yerevan is an emerging space for vibrant communities in ML, Blockchain, Hardware Design.
 ML EVN is the largest informal community in ML with 200+ professionals co-initiated by Adam Mathias Bittlingmayer (SignalN, ex-Google Translate), Gevorg Soghomonyan (Pressreader), YerevaNN, and SmartGateVC.

-Newly emerging Quantum Computing community is being formed around Gate42 Quantum Computing Research Lab - an initiative of SmartGateVC.
-It started as a group of enthusiasts following an MIT course on Quantum Computing, whereas currently it’s a community of bright physicists and computer scientists actively researching quantum computing under supervision of Hrant Gharibyan (Stanford University).
+A newly emerging Quantum Computing community is being formed around Gate42 Quantum Computing Research Lab - an initiative of SmartGateVC.
+It started as a group of enthusiasts following an MIT course on Quantum Computing, whereas currently it’s a community of bright physicists and computer scientists actively researching quantum computing under the supervision of Hrant Gharibyan (Stanford University).